Designer Sound FX

 Here you’ll find lots of foley sound effects such as record scratches, wet splats, breaking glass, heart beats and my favorite, bell reverse sounds.

 If 500 SFX weren’t enough, this product also comes with 80 minutes of training.
 These tutorials will teach you how to organize your sounds, create an audio score, add motion graphics to the audio score, create a powerful ice shattering effect, create movie trailer titles and share some professional advice on mixing.

 In addition to the training, you’ll also get After Effect project files that go along with the training.
 That way you’ll be able to see how the eye catching promo on the Designer Sound FX web page was created for this title.

 I think this is an end all be all product that will enhance any video it’s a part of and deserves nothing less than five COWs.
 To find out for yourself check out the commercial Video Copilot built to showcase many of the great sounds that come with this product.
 Besides, who doesn’t need big Hollywood sounding swishes, impacts and great background sounds?
 So be sure to grab your audience’s attention with Designer Sound FX, a must have for every editors arsenal.

 About Stephen Smith

 Stephen graduated from college with a bachelor's degree in Multimedia Communications Technology.
 "I picked the degree because it had the longest name," says Stephen.
 Since then, he's gone on to produce internationally distributed DVDs, some in 21 different languages.
-As a producer and lead editor at Lone Peak Productions, he has won over a dozen awards using Final Cut.
+As a producer and lead editor at Savvy Productions, he has won over a dozen awards using Final Cut.
 Stephen got fed up with boring training books he could never get through, and decided to make this DVD to save others from the same fate.

 Money Making Graphics & Effects for Final Cut Studio 2 is now available.